 2005 Michael Cerveris and Patti LuPone star in an unusual revival of Sweeney Todd.
-Under the direction of John Doyle the ten cast members also serve as the orchestra, doubling on musical instruments when they are not performing in a scene.
+Under the (soon to be Tony-winning) direction of John Doyle, the 10 cast members also serve as the orchestra.
 LuPone delights audiences with her capable tuba playing.

 2010 Jerry Bock, who composed the indelible score to Fiddler on the Roof, and collaborated with longtime creative partner, lyricist Sheldon Harnick, on many other shows during a prolific 15 years beginning in 1956, dies at age 81.
 Along with Fiddler, Bock's Broadway musical credits included Mr. Wonderful, Fiorello!, Tenderloin, She Loves Me, The Apple Tree, and The Rothschilds.

 2011 Jon Robin Baitz's Other Desert Cities—starring Stockard Channing, Stacy Keach, Rachel Griffiths, Judith Light, and Thomas Sadoski—opens on Broadway at the Booth Theatre.
 The acclaimed drama about a wealthy Republican family dogged by its past previously played a sold-out run Off-Broadway at Lincoln Center Theater under the direction of Joe Mantello, who returns for the Broadway production.
 Light wins a Tony Award for her performance as acidic alcoholic aunt Silda.

 2014 Celia Keenan-Bolger stars as a mother who discovers her son is a reincarnated high Buddhist teacher in the world premiere of Sarah Ruhl's The Oldest Boy, opening Off-Broadway at the Mitzi E. Newhouse Theater.